mohammadbutt/42_fillit/README.md

 - [X] 9.
 Validate pieces through various stages.
 Phase 1, is 4th, 9th, 14, and 19th character a new line.
 Phase 2, count if there are 12 dots and 4 hashtags.
 Phase 3, if the current piece is a hastag then is +1, +5, -1, and -5 a hashtag, if it is then count ++.
 - [X] 10.
 Turn actual tetrominoes into x and y coordinates.
 - [X] 11.
 Shift x and y coordinates to the top left.
 Find x_min and y_min then subtract them from the actual coordinates to move them to the top left.
+- [ ] 12.
+Create a grid/ board.
+- [ ] 13.
+Determine the minimum size of the board.
+- [ ] 14.
+Turn coordinates into alphabets.
+0th element would be A, 1st element would be B.
+- [ ] 15.
+Backtracking / recursive backtracking/ dancing links(Knuth's X Algorithm).
+- [ ] 16.
+When placing alphabetical tetrominoes on the board, tetrominoes cannot collide/be on top of each other, and tetrominoes cannot be placed outside the board.
+- [ ] 17.

 ---
 # How to read the code.